 Pre-School Nursery - All children in the Nursery have a Key-Worker, who is the direct link for parents and the school.
-A pre-transition profile is passed on from the Pre-School Nursery to the Foundation Stage Leader and Teacher.
-The pre-school nursery teacher liaises regularly with the SENDCo and Foundation Stage Leader/ Reception Class Teacher.
+A pre-transition profile is passed on from the Pre-School Nursery to the Early Years Foundation Stage Leader and Teacher.
+The pre-school nursery teacher liaises regularly with the SENDCo and Foundation Stage Leader/ EYFS Reception Class Teacher.

-Foundation Stage - Pupils entering the Reception Class in September are invited to attend taster sessions, with their parent/ carer, in the summer Term of the previous academic year.
+Early Years Foundation Stage - Pupils entering the EYFS Reception Class in September are invited to attend taster sessions, with their parent/ carer, in the summer term of the previous academic year.
 All parents/ carers attend an individual meeting about their child, with the Foundation Stage Leader.
-In the Foundation Stage, they complete the baseline E: Profile on entering and work towards the EYFS Assessment Profile.
-This is shared with the Year 1 Teacher and the Key Stage 1 Leader.
+In the Foundation Stage, they complete the EYFS Baseline Assessment on entering and work towards the EYFS Foundation Profile.
+This is shared with the Year 1 Teacher on transition to Key Stage 1.

-Transfer arrangements and reviews - At the end of each year, teachers are allocated directed time to speak to the next teacher(s) of their class, to give information about the child's learning style, SEND (including More Able) and behaviour.
+Transfer arrangements and reviews - At the end of each year, teachers are allocated directed transition time to speak to the next teacher(s) of their class, to give information about the child's learning style, SEND (including More Able) and behaviour.
 Pupil progress is discussed at review meetings, using the school's assessment system 'Target Tracker' and PIVATS, when deemed necessary.

-Secondary Transition - The SENDCo and Year 6 teacher (Miss Coar) meet with the Year 7 Co-ordinator/ SENDCO/ Support Staff of feeder High Schools to talk about the children who will transfer to their school.
+Secondary (KS3) Transition - The SENDCo and Year 6 teachers (Mrs Jaeger & Mrs Paterson) meet with the Year 7 Co-ordinator/ SENDCO/ Support Staff of feeder High Schools to talk about the children who will transfer to their school.
 They will exchange information about the child's learning style, SEND (including More Able), behaviour and friendship groups.
-In July, pupils visit their forthcoming Secondary School for taster sessions.
-Additional visits to secondary schools can be made available, with the Learning Mentor and a Teaching Assistant, should this be required for pupils with Special Education Needs and Disabilities.
+In June/July, pupils visit their forthcoming Secondary School for taster sessions.
+Additional visits to secondary schools can be made available, with the Learning Mentor and/or Parent/ Teaching Assistant, should this be required for individual pupils.
 The Lancashire Inclusion Service can also support parents with visits to High Schools or Special School Placements.
-In the last academic year, the school met with the following high schools: Longridge, St. Cecilias, Fulwood, Christ The King, Walton-Le-Dale High, Moor Park, Corpus Christi and Our Lady's.
+In the last academic year, the school met with the following high schools: Longridge, St. Cecilias, Fulwood, Walton-Le-Dale High and Corpus Christi.